 - Police details and and reference numbers

-Many people like to take photographs of the scene as this can be very useful when making your claim in proving the circumstances of the accident.
-Similarly, if you and the other party are able to agree on who was at fault for the accident, try to get a rough statement down at the scene and all sign it or watch big tit girl at kino users.
+- Many people like to take photographs of the scene as this can be very useful when making your claim in proving the circumstances of the accident.
+Similarly, if you and the other party are able to agree on who was at fault for the accident, try to get a rough statement down at the scene and all sign it.

 Submit an insurance claim